Eswatini

 Overview

-The Kingdom of Eswatini, formerly known as Swaziland, is almost surrounded by South Africa.
-If you are taking a tour from the Kruger to KwaZulu Natal, you may opt to travel through this mountainous country.
+The Kingdom of Eswatini, formerly known as Swaziland, lies almost surrounded by South Africa.
+If you are taking a tour from the Kruger to KwaZulu Natal, you may well travel through this mountainous country.
 Enjoy its gentle undulating landscape dotted with Swazi villages.
-Or take in some game viewing at the scenic Mkhaya and Mlilwane game reserves.
-Eswatini also offers a fascinating cultural experience.
+And take in some game viewing at the scenic Mkhaya and Mlilwane game reserves.
+It also provides a fascinating cultural and wildlife experience.

 The Swazis have a well-developed sense of their own culture.
 And they are open-minded and friendly in their outlook.
 They are renowned craftsmen and women.
-So you may like to buy some of their basket ware, colourful fabrics, carvings and Mother of Pearl in various markets and roadside stalls.
-Or visit some of their best exporters such as Ngwenga Glass or Baobab Batiks.
+You can buy their basket ware, colourful fabrics, carvings, and Mother of Pearl in friendly markets and roadside stalls.

 Despite being the smallest country in the Southern hemisphere, Eswatini (Swaziland) more than makes up for this with a diverse range of attractions and activities.
-The adventurous may like to try white-water rafting in season.
-Or why not enjoy a laid-back round of golf or some mountain biking.
-And you can take a game drive, guided bush walk or a gentle horse-ride in Mlilwane Game Reserve?
+White-water rafting is on offer for the adventurous.
+Whilst others can enjoy a laid-back round of golf, mountain biking, game-viewing or a gentle horse ride through the Mlilwane Game Reserve.

 We recommend a two night stay in Eswatini.
-A one night stay is functional.
-But it doesn’t give you much time to relax, as the driving is fairly slow.
-(You drive through many villages with many of pedestrians walking by the road.)
+A one night stay is functional but doesn’t give you much time to relax.
+As the driving is fairly slow.
+(There are many villages to drive through with pedestrians walking by the road.)
 We recommend one of the lodges in the Ezulwini valley.
-One of the best is the slightly time-warped Reilly’s Rock Lodge, with its sense of colonial history and tranquil ambience.
+One of the best is the time-warped Reilly’s Rock Lodge, with its sense of history and tranquil ambience.

 Features